 It supports special IBM software, VM/PC that has a somewhat cut-down version of the IBM VM Control Program (CP) and Conversational Monitor System (CMS).

 Ordinarily this card would be installed in an IBM PC Server 330.
-Not having one of those handy, I used a similar era Pentium II based computer – the same one that I use for capturing floppy disks – but running under OS/2 in this case.
+Not having one of those handy, I originally used a similar era Pentium II based computer – the same one that I use for capturing floppy disks – but running under OS/2 in this case.

 In 2021, I replaced the hard drives on my Pentium II with SSD’s.
 Running OS/2 on an SSD is reminiscent of the old cartoon that showed MVS as a turtle, with a snail labeled IMS on its back (“Wheeeeeeeee”).
 You can read about this adventure here.
 This first set of photos shows the card, and my original Pentium II setup.

 Having accomplished that, I then moved the P/390E card to a PC running on a 1.33 GHz AMD Athlon II, which supports a full 240GB SSD, and upgraded from OS/2 Warp 3 to Warp 4.52, shown in the photos below: